ningbioinfo/RNAgenopipe/README.md

 2. To see the manual and run the script properly, see `python RNA-seq-pipeline.py -h`

+# Input of the pipeline

+1. RNA-seq fastq file (preferred name : `*_R1.fastq.gz` or `*_1.fastq.gz`)
+2. Reference genome, including:

+  1. .fasta file
+  2. .fai file
+  3. .dict file

+3. Annotation file: .gtf format

+4. dbsnp file

+5. you can download `2` and `4` in the GATK resource bundle : ftp://ftp.broadinstitute.org/bundle/

+6. the annotation file can be downloaded at Gencode : <https://www.gencodegenes.org/>

 # Need to do

 1. The following phasing steps